psteinb/hpc-in-a-day/_episodes/03-00-environment-modules.md

 {: .challenge}

-Lena is now able to use `fdate` whereever she wants.
+Lena is now able to use `fdate` wherever she wants.

 ~~~
 $ cd ~